ahmadalli/public-notes/docs/0100-tech/020-streaming-games.md

 *Change the resolutions and refresh rate based on your display settings*

-- `Do Command`: `cmd /C D:\Programs\qres\QRes.exe /x:2560 /y:1440 /r:100`
+- `Do Command`: `cmd /C D:\Programs\qres\QRes.exe /x:1920 /y:1080 /r:60`
-- `Undo Command`: `cmd /C D:\Programs\qres\QRes.exe /x:3440 /y:1440 /r:165`
+- `Undo Command`: `cmd /C D:\Programs\qres\QRes.exe /x:1920 /y:1200 /r:60`

 ### Controller Connectivity

 The XBox wireless dongle doesn't work with Android TV.
-I'm using bluetooth instead which has a bit of input lag.
+I'm using Bluetooth instead which has a bit of input lag.

 ### Video Stuttering